-A steep and road through coffee country deposits you at the gate, beyond which a lush world of ferns, palms, and colorful plants slope up to a circular, stone–lined arena with a broad shallow staircase channeling up to the entrance.
-The arching facade is a statement to the lovely architectural simplicity that owner Sheryl—professional architect—brought to designing this hotel.
-It is giddy throughout with a combination of ice–cream pastels and primary colors, the mosaic tilework and stained-glass windows combining with mango, peach and pistachio walls.
+A steep and potholed lane through coffee country deposits you at the gate, beyond which a lush Fantasia world of ferns, palms, and colorful plants slope up to a circular, stone–lined arena with a broad shallow staircase channeling up to the entrance.
+The arching facade is a statement to the lovely architectural simplicity that owner Sheryl — professional architect — brought to designing his own hotel.
+It is giddy throughout with a combination of ice–cream pastels and primary colors, the mosaic tilework and stained–glass windows combining with mango, peach and pistachio walls.
 Much of the vibrant modernist artwork is co–owner Charlene's; other pieces are by locals who she trained into art.

-Coffee plantation has given way to lush tropical gardens and spots where nature has been allowed to take over again.
-A staff of 11 gardeners keeps it all in check and walking paths thread through all the vegetation, including a long hike to a waterfall and natural pool.
-You can go on your own with provided maps or go on a reasonably-priced guided walk.
+Much of the original coffee plantation has given way to newly forested areas where nature has been allowed to take over again.
+A staff of one dozen gardeners keeps it all in check and walking paths thread through all the vegetation, including a long steep hike to a waterfall and natural pool.
+You can go on your own with provided maps or go on a reasonably–priced guided walk.

-Two heated lap pools are next to the original buildings, while a stunning new infinity pool is now open out past the newer villas and proves perfect for soaking in sunsets.
+Two heated lap pools are next to the original buildings, while a stunning new infinity pool has been laid out on the open ridgetop past the newer villas and proves perfect for soaking in sunsets.
 You can reach it via a pleasant walk through the gardens or summon a golf cart to take you.
-The full-service spa is a soul-soothing temptation that's staffed full-time and offers a wide range of treatments, many making use of local fruits and herbs.
-Couples can also rent a private open-air hot tub for two by the hour here.
+The full–service spa is a soul–soothing temptation that's staffed full–time and offers a wide range of treatments alfresco beneath thatch, many making use of local fruits and herbs.
+Couples can also rent a private open–air hot tub for two by the hour here.

 At 3,900 feet altitude, this resort stays temperate all year long and rooms don't require air conditioning.
 It is hard to imagine anyone not falling head over heels for Xandari Resort and Spa and harder still to believe how downright convenient it is to the international airport.
 The guest book is filled with regrets of guests who only booked one night here on the way in or out of the country, not knowing they would long for two or three more after arrival.

-Note that the previous Xandari by the Pacific has been sold to new owners and changed names, but it remains a near copycat version by the shore at Esterillos Oeste, with the same delightful design touches and attention to detail.
+Note that the previous Xandari by the Pacific, by the shore at Esterillos Oeste, has been sold to new owners and changed names, but it remains a near copycat version, with the same delightful design touches and attention to detail.

 Web Address: www.xandari.com